Private Lives: Original productions

 Produced by C. B. Cochran, the play premiered on 18 August 1930, at the King's Theatre in Edinburgh, directed by Coward and starring Coward as Elyot, Gertrude Lawrence as Amanda, Laurence Olivier as Victor and Adrianne Allen as Sibyl.
 Sets and costumes were designed by Gladys Calthrop.
 After successfully touring Liverpool, Birmingham, Manchester and Southsea for five weeks, the production opened the new Phoenix Theatre in London on 24 September 1930.
 A week after the play opened, Heinemann published the text; a week later, His Master's Voice issued recordings of scenes from the play performed by Coward and Lawrence.
+(Note: The original recordings (catalogue number C2043) have been reissued on compact disc on several labels, such as Pavilion, PASTCD9715.)
 Coward disliked appearing in long runs, and the London run was therefore a limited three-month season.
 It sold out within a week and was still playing to packed houses when, despite "the gratifying knowledge that we could have run on for another six [months]," it ended on 20 December 1930.

 The first Broadway production opened at the Times Square Theatre on 27 January 1931 with Coward, Lawrence and Olivier reprising their roles and Jill Esmond, who had married Olivier a few months earlier, as Sibyl.
+(Note: Adrianne Allen was pregnant and unable to travel to New York.
+The child to whom she gave birth was Daniel Massey, to whom Coward was godfather.)
 Walter Winchell described the production as "something to go quite silly over."
 The New York critics were enthusiastic about the play and Coward's performance.
 A few weeks before Coward and Lawrence were scheduled to be replaced by Otto Kruger and Madge Kennedy, Lawrence collapsed with a combined attack of laryngitis and nervous exhaustion.
 Coward appeared at five performances with her understudy, and then closed the production for two weeks to allow Lawrence to recuperate.
 She returned, and the two continued in their roles until 9 May 1931.
 The production ran a total of 256 performances.